opendatahub-io/maas-billing/deployment/overlays/tls-backend/README.md

 > The TLS overlay will be reworked with [BackendTLSPolicy](https://gateway-api.sigs.k8s.io/api-types/backendtlspolicy/) once Gateway API v1.4 is supported.

 This overlay enables end-to-end TLS between the OpenShift ingress Envoy and the `maas-api` Service without relying on Istio sidecars or ServiceEntries.
-It patches the MaaS API Deployment/Service to expose both HTTP and HTTPS ports, mounts a secret named `maas-api-backend-tls`, and adds a DestinationRule so that the ingress gateway originates HTTPS directly to `maas-api.maas-api.svc.cluster.local`.
+It patches the MaaS API Deployment/Service to use HTTPS-only communication, mounts a secret named `maas-api-backend-tls`, and configures both the ingress gateway and Authorino to communicate with the backend over TLS.

-## Dual-Port Architecture
+## TLS-Only Architecture

-This implementation temporarily uses a dual-port strategy to support both external TLS security and internal metadata access:
+This implementation uses HTTPS-only communication with the maas-api backend:

 **External Traffic Flow (TLS):**